suryaprakash-21/Fridge-door-opening-alarm-circuit/README.md

-# Fridge-door-opening-alarm-circuit

-## Exp 4: Design an fridge door opening alarm circuit using Eagle software
+## Exp 5: Design an fridge door opening alarm circuit using Eagle software
 ## AIM:
 To design the schematic and PCB layout diagram of an fridge door opening alarm circuit using Eagle software.